-Catalogue prepared by Dr. Vijayasree

-J 4th Board of Studies, 11th July, 2024

-Board of Studies on

-Date of Approval by the 24th Academic Council meeting held on 3rd August 2024
+Catalogue prepared by Dr. Vijayasree Recommended by the Board of Studies on 4 th Board of Studies, 11 th July, 2024 1 1 24th Academic Council meeting held on 3rd August 2024 Academic Council

-Academic Council

-Course Code: Course Title: Corporate Governance And T- 3
+Course Code: Course Title: Corporate Governance And L- T- 2

 SOC1001 Business Ethics P-C 3 0 0 3

 Version No. 1.0

 Course Pre-requisites Basic Communication

 General Knowledge in Business world

 Anti-requisites Nil

 Course Description The aim of course to give overall knowledge of auditing principles and concepts.
 The course is practices as it designed to provide in-depth study of auditing principles, concepts, and applies mainly to business and investors.
 Further, it will provide the student with a working knowledge of auditing procedures and techniques, standards as well as audit of various entity.

-Course Out Comes On successful completion of the course the students will be able to CO1 : Discuss the fundamental principles of Corporate Governance CO2 : Outline the various codes and systems of Corporate Governance CO3: Identify the benefits of managing ethics in workplace CO4: Explain various theories of business ethics CO5 : Identify ethics in all the aspects of business Course objective The objective of the course is to familiarize the learners with the concepts of Corporate Governance and Business Ethics and attain Skill Development through Participative Learning techniques.
-Course Content: Introduction to Module 1 Corporate 11 Sessions Governance

-Corporate governance: meaning, definition, scope, objectives; need for corporate governance; fundamental principles; Factors affecting the quality of corporate governance; Benefits to society of good governance to corporation; Issues in Corporate Governance; Benefits of good corporate governance.
-Case studies
+Course Out Comes On successful completion of the course the students will be able to CO1 : Discuss the fundamental principles of Corporate Governance CO2 : Outline the various codes and systems of Corporate Governance CO3 : Identify the benefits of managing ethics in workplace CO3 : Identify the benefits of managing ethics in workplace CO4 : Explain various theories of business ethics CO5 : Identify ethics in all the aspects of business Course objective The objective of the course is to familiarize the learners with the concepts of Corporate Governance , and Business Ethics and attain Skill Development through Participative Learning techniques.
+Course Content: 0 1 Introduction to Module 1 Corporate 11 Sessions Governance Corporate governance: mea ning, definition, scope, objectives; need for corporate governance; fundame ental principles; Factors affecting the quality of cor porate governance; Benefits to society of good governance to corporation on; Issues in Corporate Governance; Benefits of good Governance; Benefits of good corporate governance.
+Case studies Codes and Module 2 systems of 10 Sessions Wiodule 2 Corporate TO Sessions Governance

-Codes and

-Module 2 systems of 10 Sessions

-Wioduic 2 Corporate 10 505510115

-Governance